 From entertainment and films to interactive exhibits, there’s always new things to experience.

 Younger children can visit the Wharf of Wonder, see a working lighthouse, or take to the seas on a shrimping expedition.

 Alternatively, everyone can enjoy a visit to iHealthy Life Science Lab, which shows you how nutrients react inside your body, and how your skeletal system works!
 There are several fun and fascinating exhibits, so plan to spend at least a few hours here.

-If you wish to see the city and wetlands from a different perspective, jump on an Airboat Tour of Mobile Bay.
+If you wish to see the city and wetlands from a different perspective, then I highly recommend an Airboat Tour of Mobile Bay.